TechnoGate/contao/README.md

-Before installing the gem, you need to make you are running on a Ruby version 1.9.2 or greater as this Gem and most of it's dependencies do not support Ruby 1.8, to check the version you are running, uee the following command:
+Before installing the gem, you need to make you are running on a Ruby version 1.9.2 or greater as this Gem and most of it's dependencies do not support Ruby 1.8, to check the version you are running, using the following command:

 ```bash